dr-mushtaq/dr-mushtaq/README.md

 💡 Passionate about **Machine Learning, Deep Learning, NLP, Computer Vision, and AI in Education**
 📍 Based in Pakistan | 🌍 Open for global collaborations

+## 🚀 About Me
+- 🧑‍🏫 Teaching **Machine Learning, Deep Learning, NLP, and Computer Vision** from beginner to advanced level.
+- 🔬 Leading **research projects** in AI, Chatbots, and Educational Data Mining.
+- 📊 Strong expertise in **Python, Keras, PyTorch, scikit-learn, TensorFlow, MySQL, and Streamlit**.
+- 🤝 Actively collaborating with students & researchers on applied AI projects.

 🚀 Let's connect and explore the endless possibilities at the intersection of data and technology!